91fabbai91/wurzelbot/README.md

 - Edit the crontabs `crontab -e`
 - Set the tool to be executed every 10 minutes `*/10 * * * * docker run -v /home/ubuntu/wurzelbot/config:/code/config wurzelbot` or `*/10 * * * * poetry run python main.py`

+### Periodic execution (with kubernetes)

+- Find the cronjob.yaml in this repository
+- Edit it to your needs.
+To store credentials in kubernetes secrets find a link: https://kubernetes.io/docs/concepts/configuration/secret/

 ## Authors

 Contributors names and contact info